AhmedA1559/maistrl/README.md

 ### Docking Evaluation

-1. Dock the molecules in the original unencoded `reserved.txt` to evaluate their binding to the selected molecular target (D2DR) using `dock_finetuning_data.py` to evaluate good vs bad molecules for the purposes of finetuning with SFT and DPO.
+1. Dock the molecules in the original unencoded `reserved.txt` to evaluate their binding to the selected molecular target (D2DR) using `dock_data_for_finetuning.py` to evaluate good vs bad molecules for the purposes of finetuning with SFT and DPO.
+This expects a file "smile.txt" in the docking folder.
+Make a copy of the original reserved.txt, rename it to smiles.txt and place it here.
 2. This will output a JSON file of molecules and their docking scores.

 ### Fine-tuning Process